Can a Trustee Borrow Money from a Trust?

 Trust expenses

-A trustee might face a temporary cash flow issue due to timing differences between expenses and income.
+A trustee might face a temporary cash flow issue due to timing differences between a trust’s expenses and income.
 Common trust expenses include property taxes, insurance, mortgage payments, property maintenance and various other short-term needs.
-Borrowing from the trust could bridge this gap until the trust’s finances stabilize.
+Borrowing with a short-term trust loan can help bridge the gap until the trust can determine a more long-term solution.

 Beneficiary buyout loan